Racine Juniors Volleyball Club 2016-2017 FAQ

 Where are practices held?

-All of our Practices will be held at the Sturtevant Sports complex for all teams, both Girls and Boys.
+All of our Practices will be held at the REAL School (formerly known as the Sturtevant Sports Plex) for all teams, both Girls and Boys.

 How often do we practice?

 Players should expect to practice 2 times a week, for 2 hours at a time.
-We will attempt to provide the schedule a month in advance.
+We are going to be practicing on Mondays and Wednesdays.